Moti Nandi

-Moti Nandi; 10 July 1931 – 3 January 2010) was a Bengali writer and journalist.
+Moti Nandi, or Moti Nandy (/mo.t̪i n̪on̪.d̪i/ MOH-tee NON-dee; 10 July 1931 – 3 January 2010) was a Bengali writer and journalist.

 Career

-Moti Nandi was from Kolkata.
+Moti Nandy was from Kolkata.
 He graduated from the University of Calcutta and became a sports journalist and worked as a sports editor in Anandabazar Patrika.

 He was awarded the Lifetime Achievement award (2008) at a ceremony to mark the grand finale of the maiden edition of the Excellence in Journalism Awards.

 His first short story was published in Desh weekly in 1957.
 His story for Pujabarshiki was in Parichoy Magazine in 1985.
 The character Kalabati from his novels is popular among the younger audience.